ewanhowell5195/easyjsontools/README.md

 ## ensureJSON(data, keys, value)

-ensureJSON makes sure that a json branch exists, so that you do not have to create each level manually
+ensureJSON makes sure that a json branch exists.
+This is useful for working on objects where the branch doesn't always exist.

 ### objects
 ```js